-and the western regions of the country.
-The special features of the arid zone are low levels of rainfall accompanied with high temperature, which generally reaches up to 50 degree Celsius.
+Arid Zone - The Arid Zone is mainly dominant in vast areas of Rajasthan and the western regions of the country.
+The special feature of the arid zone is low levels of rainfall accompanied by high temperature, which generally reaches up to 50 degree Celsius.